 Mobile payment is unique because it has a different cost structure and allows for real-time payment processing.
 This creates the opportunity for faster deposits and withdrawals.
 Chinese consumers can even pay their utility bills with a mobile device through various apps.

 Because Alipay keeps its fees modest, it remains the most popular payment gateway.
 The fees are generally around .1% for withdrawals over RMB 20,000 (about USD 3000), and merchants are only charged a .55% fee.
 Alipay does this to keep its cash reserves high.
-This also partly explains the difficulty credit card has experienced in advancing its adoption in the country.
+This also partly explains the difficulty credit card has experienced in advancing their adoption in the country.

 As more retail migrates online and away from brick and mortar establishments, it's imperative for e-commerce retailers to offer convenient payment solutions for their consumers.
-In addition, Alipay and WeChat Pay act as an escrow account that protects both consumers and merchants from fraud or other security breaches.
+In addition, Alipay and WeChat Pay act as escrow account that protects both consumers and merchants from fraud or other security breaches.

 Another benefit that Alipay offers is its support for 18 foreign currencies, which allows users to avoid high exchange fees.
 GoClick China's expertise with front and backend web services allows us to ensure that our clients have the data analytics they need to take their business to the next level.